 Treatment of Ureaplasma Urealyticum

 Ureaplasma urealyticum, in most cases, is easy to treat.
-Because Ureaplasma urealyticum lacks a cell wall, it is not susceptible to penicillins or cephalosporins.
+Because Ureaplasma urealyticum lacks a cell wall, it is not susceptible to penicillins or cephalosporins - which works by disrupting the synthesis of the peptidoglycan layer of a bacteria's cell wall.

 Currently, the initial recommended therapy prescribed by physicians is: